-Google does however make recommendations and occasional give out a hint or two.
+Google does however make recommendations and occasionally gives out a hint or two.
 The SEO community has over time simplified these checkpoints and placed them into four categories of functions.
-Each category has been given animal characters to seem less intimidating.
+Each category has been given animal characters to make them less intimidating.

 Here is a brief overview of these four animals:

 - Google Panda: The Panda algorithm was first released in February 2011, named after its creator, Google engineer Navneet Panda.
 The algorithm focuses on helping websites with unique informative content appear above websites full of spam, advertising and copyrighted material.
 The algorithm continues to have numerous updates every few months.

 - Google Penguin: The Penguin algorithm was first released in April 2012, and has been Google’s best weapon against black-hat SEO techniques by dodgy webmasters.
 Google’s original back-rub algorithm ranked websites by the number of backlinks it had from other sites.
 However, many webmasters took advantage of this by creating thousands of backlinks from random (often empty websites).
 The penguin algorithm now checks all backlinks rather than just counting them and penalises websites which engage in this practice.
 Many websites have been hit by this algorithm especially when a cheap agency or developer was used.